-David Strite and Ben Weigel obtained a directed verdict for a Louisville-based general surgeon at the conclusion of the plaintiff’s case in chief during a recent jury trial in Jefferson County Circuit Court.
-Plaintiff alleged that a laparoscopic cholecystectomy performed on a 47-year old female was not indicated under the circumstances and that her tragic death was caused by obstructive sleep apnea exacerbated by post-operative narcotics which would not have been prescribed but for the allegedly unnecessary surgery.
-Through aggressive cross-examination of plaintiff’s lone expert, a Chicago-based general surgeon, Strite and Weigel convinced the presiding judge that plaintiff failed to place any evidence into the record that the patient actually died due to or as a consequence of sleep apnea.
-Consequently, all claims were dismissed with prejudice before the defense case in chief commenced.
-Subsequent interviews with jurors revealed that the verdict would have been for the defendant physician even if the court had allowed the case to proceed.
+In August 2017, David S. Strite and Benjamin J. Weigel obtained a directed verdict for a general surgeon at the conclusion of the plaintiff’s case, tried in Louisville, Kentucky.
+Plaintiff alleged that a laparoscopic cholecystectomy performed on a 47-year old patient was not indicated and led to her tragic death.
+Plaintiff alleges that the patient’s obstructive sleep apnea was exacerbated by post-operative narcotics, which should not have been necessary.
+Strite and Weigel convinced the presiding judge that plaintiff failed to offer sufficient proof that the patient died as a consequence of sleep apnea.
+All claims were dismissed with prejudice before the defense case commenced.